-Just a warning, this is not a success story, yet.
-I’m writing to let other moms know, if you are feeling any of these things, its not you.
+Just a warning, this is not a success story yet.
+I’m writing to let other moms know that if you are feeling any of these things, it’s not you.
 It is a real disease.
-But I know, and I believe this in my heart, that this will pass.
-From all the moms that have had this too, it will pass.
+But I know, and believe in my heart, that this will pass.
+From all the moms that have had this, too, it will pass.
 I’m going on 8 months of this today.
 Believe me, every single day is a battle.
-Yes, there are some good days, but most days I’m just asking and praying to be the person I was.
+Yes, there are some good days, but most days, I’m just asking and praying to be the person I was.
 Make me myself again.

 I’m not sure what it feels like to be a “normal” mom.
 That’s what probably hurts the most.
 I’m grateful that my baby has not suffered because of my sickness.
-But what I hope for, is to be able to raise my beautiful daughter, and enjoy her every moment.
-Yes I know there will be stress and things that make me frustrated.
+But what I hope for, is to be able to raise my beautiful daughter and enjoy her every moment.
+Yes, I know there will be stress and things that frustrate me.
 But I want to have the energy to give her all this love that I feel for her.
-I don’t want to have to send her to the babysitter every day because I can’t make it through the day without crying.
+I don’t want to send her to the babysitter every day because I can’t make it through the day without crying.

 - I have postpartum depression.